 Government guidelines state that checkpoints must be well-lit and manned by properly uniformed police officers from the Philippine National Police.
 When approaching a checkpoint, drivers should slow down, dim headlights, turn on cabin lights, lock all doors, and stay inside the car.
 Only visual searches are allowed.
 Drivers do not need to open glove compartments, trunks, or bags.
 Always keep documents, including driver's license and registration, within physical reach.
+56

 Show us the car registration.

 Soldier: pakeeta kamoo in katas sin sasakataan eenee Show us the car registration.

 Local: okay OK.

-Exchange 59

 Are you carrying any guns?

-Are you can ying any guis?

 Soldier: nagdara kaw sinapang?
 Are you carrying any guns?

 Local: hoon Yes.